custompowerllc/mcp_server_gdb/docs/custom-protocol-spec.md

 ## Overview

-This document specifies the custom protocol implementation designed to work around the critical bug in `mcp-core` v0.1 that prevents tool execution despite successful MCP handshake.
+This document specifies the custom protocol implementation that successfully works around the critical bug in `mcp-core` v0.1.
+The implementation is **COMPLETE** and **FULLY FUNCTIONAL** as of v0.5.0.

+> **✅ STATUS**: Implementation completed by Agent-1, integrated by Agent-2, validated by Agent-3, and documented by Agent-4.

 ## Problem Statement